-The Prohibited List 2021 came into effect 1 January 2021.
+The 2023 Prohibited List came into effect 1 January 2023.
 The Prohibited List identifies the substances and method’s that are not permitted in and out of competition.

 UK Anti-Doping provides useful guidance on the Prohibited List.

 The following resources are also available to read on WADA’s website:

 - The WADA 2023 Summary of Major Modifications and Explanatory Notes

 - The 2023 Monitoring Programme – which includes substances not currently on the List, but are being monitored by WADA for potential patterns of misuse in sport